 ATE insurance policies are usually only taken out by people who do not have a BTE policy.
-If the holder of a BTE policy loses their case, then the insurance company pays not only the policyholder’s own expenses, but also those of the opponent.
-Lawyers who take on accident compensation claim on a “no win no fee” agreement might ask their clients to take out ATE insurance if they lose their case, whether they be defendants or plaintiffs.
+If the holder of a BTE policy loses their case, then the insurance company pays not only the policyholder’s own expenses but also those of the opponent.
+Lawyers who take on accident compensation claims on a “no win no fee” agreement might ask their clients to take out ATE insurance if they lose their case, whether they be defendants or plaintiffs.
 It may also be the case, especially with no win no fee funding agreements, that the insurance premiums for the ATE insurance are not paid until the case is decided, so the premium itself is covered.

 Most solicitors and claims management firms will offer ATE insurance.

 If the ATE insurance policy started before 1st April 2013, the cost of the policy can usually be recovered from the losing party as part of the costs awarded to the winner.
 In cases where the ATE policy started after this date, the policy premium cannot be recovered from the other side.
 The cost of before-the-event insurance can never be recovered from the opposing side.